Ferlab-Ste-Justine/unic-portal-ui/README.md

 # unic-portal-ui

-Submission portal for the UNIC.
+UI portal for the UNIC.

 ## Getting Started